 Make sure that the people you hire are people you don’t only respect, but who you enjoy personally as well.
 The interviews should offer an opportunity to get an idea of the other’s sense of humor.
 Have everyone on your team meet with a prospective employee before they’re hired and ask for their feedback.
 Is this someone they feel they would enjoy working with?

 Build in some time during meetings for fun – ask everyone about their weekend at a Monday meeting, or what they have planned if it’s Friday.
 Once in a while, you can even ask everyone to come with a joke to tell.
 Or, ask if anyone has seen any funny videos on YouTube that they want to share.

 Many companies use IM technology or internal social networks, and these can be a great place for humor as well.
 At Bloomfire, we have created a “watercooler” group on our IM software that gives folks a place to share jokes, memes, and other fun distractions when they need a break.

 An example of some IM silliness at work today.

 The next time you think of something funny to say during a meeting, don’t hold back!
-Share it and if it gets laughs, let your boss know she can thank you with a promotion later on for making everyone more productive.
+Share it, and if it gets laughs, let your boss know she can thank you with a promotion later on for facilitating productive team meetings.
 Or at least plan a team outing to the local comedy club!

 Harness The Power Of Knowledge Sharing With Digital Transformation